Dec 11, 2025

 6. How Compliance Works

-Manufacturers must go through a mix of type tests, routine tests, and sample tests, and companies like TDDL cable typically keep long-term records to monitor whether materials or processes drift over the years.
+Manufacturers must go through a mix of type tests, routine tests, and sample tests, and companies like TDDL cable typically keep long-term records to monitor whether materials or processes changes over the years.

 6.1 Type Tests